rolandmueller/bigdata/fastapi.md

 This code performs a basic security check to enforce API token authentication:
 * x_api_token is the value sent by the client in the X-API-Token HTTP header
 * API_TOKEN is the expected secret value loaded from your environment via `.env`.
+* If they are not equal we will throw an exception and return status_code=401 ("Unauthorized").

-Open Open http://127.0.0.1:80/docs and test it with the correct and not correct token
+Open Open http://127.0.0.1:80/docs and test the predict endpoint with the correct and not correct tokens.

-## 5.4 Update the Test
+## 5.4 Update the Tests

 Check if the test still run
 ```bash
 pytest
 ```

-Of course they are not working anymore, because they assume to security check.
+Of course they are not working anymore.
+So let us update the tests to reflect the new authentication logic.

 Add in the test file at the top